2021 Budapest Grand Prix

-The 2021 Hungarian Grand Prix was a tennis tournament played on outdoor clay courts.
+The 2021 Hungarian Grand Prix was a women's tennis tournament played on outdoor clay courts.
 It was the 19th edition of the Budapest Grand Prix, a 250-level tournament on the 2021 WTA Tour.
-It took place at Római Tennis Academy in Budapest, Hungary, from 12 through 18 July 2021.
+It took place at Római Tennis Academy in Budapest, Hungary, from 12 July through 18 July 2021.
+First-seeded Yulia Putintseva won the singles title.